rafalh/dashfaction/README.md

 3. On first run select Options and check if everything is OK (especially make sure game executable path is valid).

-4. Close settings and click "Launch Game" to start modded Red Faction game.
+4. Close settings and click "Launch Game" to start Dash Faction.

 Advanced usage
 --------------